Design and Technology

 Each student will create a portfolio which will include both:

-1. A mini selection of work resulting from activities such as trials and experiments; skills-based workshops; mini and/or foundation projects; responses to gallery, museum or site visits.
-This will be recorded in an square journal, and will culminate in students producing their own embellished Lampshade.
+1. A mini selection of work resulting from activities such as trials and experiments; skills-based workshops; mini and/or foundation projects; responses to gallery, museum or site visits; work placements; independent study.
+DECORATIVE TECHNIQUES EXPERIMENTS

 2. A sustained project developed in response to a subject, theme, task or brief evidencing the journey from initial engagement with an idea(s) to the realisation of intentions (making the item).
 This will give students the opportunity to demonstrate, through an extended creative response, their ability to draw together different areas of knowledge, skills and/or understanding from across Textiles design in its many forms.